The Sarabande Writing Residency at Blackacre State Nature Preserve and Historic Homestead

 Two ways to apply

-1. Apply during our residency application period, February 1 to March 15.
+1. Apply during our residency application period, September 1 - November 15.
 Writers are asked to submit a writing sample and a cover letter describing their interest in the residency.
 This application period is open to emerging and established writers in any genre.
 Writers may submit at the link below.

 2. Apply through the Linda Bruckheimer Series in Kentucky Literature, July 1-31.
 The Linda Bruckheimer Series in Kentucky Literature publishes one book each year by an author from or writing about Kentucky.
 Authors selected for publication with this series will also be awarded a Sarabande Writing Residency in the year in which their book is published.
 For more information about this series, visit the Linda Bruckheimer Kentucky Literature Series contest page.